 Any student who has been treated unfairly will have the right to be heard fairly and promptly.
-The college recognizes that disputes may sometimes arise and requires the parties involved to resolve the conflict informally whenever possible.
+The University recognizes that disputes may sometimes arise and requires the parties involved to resolve the conflict informally whenever possible.
 If resolution cannot be reached, a formal complaint can be submitted to assure impartial and equitable resolution.

 This complaint process may not be invoked for matters that have independent appeal processes that are already established.
 Examples of these include, but are not limited to:

 - Student Conduct